 - Conference: The Conference Committee organizes all aspects of the annual CBN conference, from identifying a theme to arranging speakers to promotion to members and other stakeholders.
 This committee is led by Meggen Janes of Geosyntec and Andrew Macklin of WSP Golder.

 - HUB Awards: This committee manages the HUB (Heroes Underpinning Brownfields) Awards program, inaugurated in 2016.
 This includes soliciting and evaluating nominations and selecting the winners.
-This commitee is lead by Grant Walsom of XCG Consulting.
+This commitee is lead by Tanisha Monster of Milestone Environmental Contracting Inc.

 All our committees would welcome your help.
 If you are interested in joining a committee (or supporting one in another way), please contact the CBN office.